Jaxelr/code-journal/content/shells/azure-powershell.md

-# Azure Cloud Shell commands
+# Azure Powershell commands

-Index of commands related to the azure cloud shell.
+Index of commands related to the azure powershell.

 ## Commands